-“I understand there’s been a lot of this kind of thing going on lately, Jacob.
+“I understand there’s been a lot of this kind of thing going on lately, Lucas.
 First thing I hear when I wake up is that half your crew committed mutiny years ago, and you still haven’t dealt with them.”

 The Captain’s vestigial eyes narrowed.
 “They are being dealt with.”

 “Are they?”
 Jacob walked to the base of the Captain’s chair, staring him in the face.
 “From what I’ve been told, you’re at a stalemate.
 They have the lower decks, and you can’t touch them.
 They control half your ship.”